jaroshevskii/bus-trips-cli/README.md

 # 🚍 BusTrips CLI

-A command line application for managing bus trips.
+A command-line application for managing bus trips.